okineadev/material-icons-figma-plugin/CONTRIBUTING.md

 4. **Push your branch** to your forked repository.
 5. **Create a pull request** from your branch to this repository.

-## 📝 Commit Message Conventions
+## 📝 Conventional Pull Request Titles

-We follow the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification.
-Please ensure your commit messages follow these conventions.
-You can refer to the `commitlint.config.js` file for more details.
+We follow the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification for commits and PR titles.
+Please ensure your PR title follow these conventions

 ## 🛠️ Setting Up the Development Environment